Palestinian villagers detain, beat alleged settler assailants

 Israel cites historical and biblical links to the West Bank and Jerusalem and says it intends to keep major settlement blocs under any future peace agreement.

-In a separate suspected "price tag" incident, vandals slashed car tires and scrawled "Arabs=Murderers" and "No co-existence!" on a wall in Jaffa, which has a large Arab population and is part of Tel Aviv on Israel's Mediterranean coast, a police spokesman said.

-(Reporting By Abed Qusini in Qusra and Noah Browning in Ramallah, Editing by Jeffrey Heller, Mark Heinrich and Mike Collett-White)
+(Reporting By Abed Qusini in Qusra and Noah Browning in Ramallah, Editing by Jeffrey Heller and Mark Heinrich)